 Remember this crucial aspect of Millennials: They want to feel like their life is making a difference.
 It’s not a contradiction when you remember that Millennials want, more than anything, to live a fulfilled life.
 Being personal at work is different than bringing work home and letting it invade personal time.

-When it comes to work life and personal life, creating a work environment that isn’t an “exclusive” priority is the key, allowing them to blur personal life with work life.
-If you demand exclusive access to large chunks of their life, Millennials will most likely leave and find a new place of work.
 By providing a mix of socialization at work as well as giving Millennials more free time, flexible vacations, the option in pay reduction for reduced hours, sabbaticals, and other benefits that allow them that personal exploration of interests, you’ll create an ideally balanced environment.
-You give them the chance to find that work/personal mix that they want on an individual level.

 With past generations, work was a bit more standard.
 Employees came to work, worked for X hours a day, five or six days a week, and then went home.
 With Millennials, who are seeking an overall life balance, you’ll need to provide more flexibility in what their work looks like.